Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

-If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-One of the most in-demand careers is working as an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+A career that's increasingly in demand is an HVAC technician.
+Learn more about their skill set, how to become one and about how much you can expect to make.

 What Does It Mean to Be an HVAC Technician?

 A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+Most technicians will earn experience on equipment in both homes and commercial properties.
+And, most importantly, you’ll receive a comprehensive education about:

 Is There a Shortage of HVAC Technicians?